New York Yankees vs Seattle Mariners: Odds, Run Line, and Total

 - Relief pitcher Gregory Santos is on the 60-day IL with a knee injury.

-- Second baseman Ryan Bliss is on the 60-day IL with a torn left biceps.
+- Second baseman Ryan Bliss is on the 60-day IL with torn left biceps.

 New York Yankees vs Seattle Mariners Predictions and Picks